w1bb/IQC-Lab/README.md

 All the resources were created entirely by us or were properly credited in the subsection below.

+## A quick history lesson

+According to [JustPaste.it](https://justpaste.it/9trhs), Qiskit has a rich history of development and evolution that can be traced back to 2017's IBM first release.
+Back then, the simulator was nothing more than a Python library based on the _matrix product state (MPS)_ and the _time-evolving block decimation method (TEBD)_.

+In 2018, IBM introduces noisy quantum circuits using the _quantum process tomography (QPT)_ technique.
+This allowed for realistic simulations that took into account the effect of noise and errors in the real quantum hardware.

+Once again, in 2019, IBM introduced a new feature, the Aer quantum simulator, a high-performance program that can simulate large-scale quantum circuits with millions of qubits and gates.

+In recent years, that is in 2020, IBM made public Qiskit Runtime, which allows users to run quantum circuits on real quantum hardware using IBM's API.

 ## Environment setup

 While a detailed overview of the installation is provided by